Carl Schmitt: Dialogue with Leo Strauss

+Debate over political theology

+A significant strand of scholarship has interpreted Carl Schmitt’s thought in theological terms.
+The political philosopher Heinrich Meier has argued that Schmitt’s doctrine should be understood primarily as a form of political theology grounded in revelation rather than philosophical reasoning.

+Other scholars have questioned this interpretation.
+Hugo E. Herrera argues that reducing Schmitt’s thought to political theology overlooks important philosophical-anthropological and juridical dimensions of his work.

+According to Herrera, Schmitt’s reflections on the political rely extensively on philosophical arguments concerning conflict, existential seriousness, and the relation between rule and case.
+From this perspective, Schmitt situates juridical thought between technological rationality and theology, rather than grounding politics directly in theological premises.

+Herrera further maintains that Schmitt’s analyses of decision, exception, and judgment develop a form of reasoning that mediates between rule and case and remains oriented toward concrete situations, rather than toward calculability or technical control.

 In his analysis of Schmitt's thought, philosopher Karl Löwith interprets the changes that occurred between the second and third editions of The Concept of the Political as unrelated to the influence of Leo Strauss.
-Rather, he sees these revisions as being made in response to the demands of the time, and as the result of Schmitt's opportunistic adjustment of his position to accommodate the Nazi regime.
+Rather, he sees these revisions as responses to the political demands of the time and as the result of Schmitt's opportunistic adjustment of his position to accommodate the Nazi regime.

 Political Romanticism

-Schmitt's Political Romanticism (1926) contains Schmitt's critique of Romantic conservatism, which he considers unrealistic for the political arena of the modern era as it only seeks a restoration of the ancien régime, which Schmitt considers unfeasible.
+Schmitt's Political Romanticism (1926) contains Schmitt's critique of Romantic conservatism, which he considers unrealistic for the modern political arena, as it only fantasizes about restoring the ancien régime.
 Distancing himself from the tradition of legitimist "restorative conservatives" such as Adam Müller or Joseph de Maistre, Schmitt instead champions the thought of the 19th century Spanish reactionary thinker Juan Donoso Cortés, who advocated for a dictatorship.

 According to György Lukács, this text is both the starting point of Schmitt's advocacy for a politics of realism and his extreme anti-humanism.
-Lukács quotes Schmitt's comment that Cortes's 'great theoretical significance for the history of counter-revolutionary theory lies in [that] his contempt for human beings knew no bounds; their blind understanding, their feeble wills, the derisory elan of their carnal desires seem so pitiful to him that all the vocabulary of all human languages is not sufficient to express the full baseness of these creatures,' and Lukács writes:
+Lukács quotes Schmitt's comment that Cortes's "great theoretical significance for the history of counter-revolutionary theory lies in [that] his contempt for human beings knew no bounds; their blind understanding, their feeble wills, the derisory elan of their carnal desires seem so pitiful to him that all the vocabulary of all human languages is not sufficient to express the full baseness of these creatures."
+Lukács writes:

 Here we clearly perceive Schmitt's association with all anti-human tendencies, past and present, along with the reason for it in socio-human terms: he is an enemy of the masses grown blind with hatred, a fanatic in the campaign against Vermassung or mass feeling.